syncfusion-content/uwp-docs/uwp/Charts/Annotations.md

 {% endhighlight %}

-In the following image you can see the rectangle annotation aligned to the bottom left from its actual position in chart area.
+In the following image, you can see the rectangle annotation aligned to the bottom left from its actual position in the chart area.

 ![Alignment support for annotations in UWP Chart](Annotation_images/Annotation_img3.jpeg)